whatgwan/GoFlow-Duplexer/README.md

-"/path/to/goflow-duplexer" with the required privilidges with the following args:
+"/path/to/goflow-duplexer" with the required privilidges with the following flags:

 -devices="device1_ip:port1,device2_ip:port2" (the devices and ports you wish to send netflow to)